Shuangbaisaurus: Classification

 After Dilophosaurus and Sinosaurus, Shuangbaisaurus is the third large theropod known definitely to have had paired crests on its skull (though the smaller Coelophysis kayentakatae also has similar crests).
 Shuangbaisaurus seems to generally be similar to the roughly contemporaneous Sinosaurus.
 However, they are notably differentiated in that the crests clearly extend over the orbit in Shuangbaisaurus, whereas they are restricted to extensions of the nasal and lacrimal that do not reach past the orbit in Sinosaurus.
 Similarly, the backward and downward orientation of the jugal is a trait of Shuangbaisaurus not seen in Sinosaurus, where it is horizontal.
 However, the vertical groove separating the premaxilla and maxilla, which seems to be present in Shuangbaisaurus, was denoted as a distinguishing characteristic of Sinosaurus by Matthew Carrano and colleagues in 2012, thus complicating its referral to a new genus by Wang et al.

 A further issue in the relation between Shuangbaisaurus and Sinosaurus involves the taxonomic convolution that has befallen Sinosaurus.
 At least one species is recognized in the genus, Sinosaurus triassicus, consisting of specimens LFGT LDM-L10 and LFGT ZLJT01; another specimen, KMV 8701, originally named "Dilophosaurus" sinensis, has been referred to either S. triassicus or a second species S. sinensis.
 KMV 8701 approaches Shuangbaisaurus more closely in its tall skull and premaxilla than specimens referred to S. triassicus.
 Wang et al. elected to retain S. sinensis as a separate species owing to these differences.

-No phylogenetic analysis has been conducted to quantitatively determine the relationships of Shuangbaisaurus.
+In 2025, Hongqing Li and colleagues described specimen LZ0895, a theropod dinosaur from the Lufeng Formation that is distinct from both Sinosaurus and Shuangbaisaurus.
+Their phylogenetic analysis found that Shuangbaisaurus is most closely related to Sinosaurus and Dilophosaurus.